-- 30. The NPPF (175) states that the Community Infrastructure Levy (CIL) should - "Place control over a meaningful proportion of the funds raised with the neighbourhoods where development takes place".
-(175) - 31.
-The availability of CIL revenues present an opportunity for the Neighbourhood Forum to implement community infrastructure facilities in fulfilment of Redington Frognal's Vision and Objectives.
-The 2015 Vision and Objectives Survey is included within Appendix CF 3. - 32.
+- 30. The availability of CIL revenues present an opportunity for the Neighbourhood Forum to implement community infrastructure facilities in fulfilment of Redington Frognal's Vision and Objectives.
+The 2015 Vision and Objectives Survey is included within Appendix CF 3. - 31.
 At the request of Cllr.
 Siobhan Baillie, the Forum's ClL survey was updated and a new survey circulated to 400 Forum members in April 2017.
-The survey of 19 questions was completed by 84 respondents and the results presented below. - 33.
+The survey of 19 questions was completed by 84 respondents and the results presented below. - 32.
 The table below provides recommendations for the prioritisation of community infrastructure projects.
 Developers are encouraged to provide for these projects from local CIL priorities, if they have not already been provided.